 The Authority was created for the purpose of making funds available to assist private enterprise and governmental entities in providing housing facilities for low and moderate income families.
+Under the Act, the Authority is also authorized to finance project and working capital loans to industrial and commercial enterprises of small and moderate size.
+The power to make equity investments expired in 1992.

-At December 31, 1996, the Authority was authorized to have outstanding bonds, notes and other obligations in the aggregate amount of \$2.4 billion, which do not constitute debt of the State of Colorado.
+At December 31, 1997, the Authority was authorized to have bonds, notes and other obligations outstanding in the aggregate amount of \$2.4 billion, which do not constitute debt of the State of Colorado.